bogini/repose/README.md

-# Expression Editor
+# Repose

-Expression Editor is a React Native app that reimagines photo editing by allowing users to change the expression of a photo after capture.
+Repose is a React Native app that reimagines photo editing by allowing users to change the expression of a photo after capture.
 Built to seamlessly integrate with iOS 18's design language, it combines on-device and cloud image models to enable natural manipulation of facial features.
 The app is powered by the [LivePortrait](https://liveportrait.github.io/) model (via [Replicate](https://replicate.com/)), while maintaining the familiar Photos app experience through thoughtful UI and haptic feedback.
 Custom Skia shaders provide smooth loading animations that enhance the user experience during model inference.
 I built this app to explore how my own photo-taking behavior would change in a world where expressions could be adjusted after the fact.

 <video src="https://github.com/user-attachments/assets/4f258f99-3fa5-4506-a563-b2ebd1a554bb"></video>